Xilinx/Vitis-HLS-Introductory-Examples/README.md

-# Code examples for Xilinx Vitis HLS
+# Examples for Xilinx Vitis HLS

 ## Code examples demonstrating synthesizable C/C++ examples.

 Each example includes code sources, a README, a Tcl project file.
-They are organized in several categories denoted by the prefix of the directory in which they can be found:
+They are organized in categories denoted by the prefix of the directory in which they reside:
 * _Coding_: Common coding styles for loops, arrays, etc...
 * _Algorithms_: Math and DSP examples
 * _Interface_: Manage block connectivity to other blocks